The ethics of AI in IT services companies: a new strategic profession for 2026

 As an executive search firm, at Laroze Partners, we are already observing this trend:

-New positions are emerging, bridging CSR, tech, and legal.
+New positions are emerging, bridging CSR, tech, and legal aspects.

-Companies are looking for hybrid profiles, often rare, and often currently employed.
+Companies are looking for hybrid profiles, often rare and frequently already employed.

-The subject is becoming a priority in executive management, no longer just a technical annex.
+The subject is becoming a priority in executive committees, no longer just a technical annex.

 Conclusion

-The AI ethics specialist is establishing themselves as a new pillar for DSCs and tech companies.
+The AI ethics specialist is establishing themselves as a new pillar of DSCs and technology companies.

-They embody a growing demand for regulation, transparency, and responsibility in tech.
+They crystallize a growing expectation for regulation, transparency, and responsibility in tech.

-This is a profession for the future.
+This is a profession of the future.
 And a lever for attractiveness for organizations that dare to structure this role today.

 Thomas Rozier